sirexeclp/pre-trained-models-workshop/README.md

 uvicorn condensor.app:app
 ~~~

-This should start up a webserver on port 8000.
+This should start up a web-server on port 8000.
 (If you are working on one of the vms, VS-Code should automatically forward this port to your local machine.)

 ### Step4: Test the app